 When you have a significant disability, it can be depressing.
 You may have many bad days that you don’t even want to get out of bed.
 But on the good days, you may want to get dressed and get out of the house.
 Most doctors encourage you to do this as well to combat depression and get your body moving.
 Use caution when selecting what activities you do and how you use social media to share this information.

 During the disability claims process, an investigator can be assigned to follow you and even videotape your activities.
 This is legal and can be used in court against you.

-Example: Margie has been diagnosed with degenerative disk disease and suffers tremendous back pain.
-She has many bad days where she can’t even leave the house.
-But one day Margie is feeling good and decides to attend a free concert in a park close to her home.
+Example: Margie has been diagnosed with degenerative disc disease and suffers tremendous back pain.
+She has many bad days where she can’t even leave the house, but one day Margie is feeling good and decides to attend a free concert in a park close to her home.
 She only attends for a couple of hours but shares a picture of her with friends enjoying music at the park.
 This image can be used against her in court.
 The insurance company will claim that if Margie can go out with friends, she is well enough to work.